1. My Family Tree!

 A fun and simple exercise to do with your kids is to play guessing the family member.
 Using the descriptive words for children, describe a relative until your child identifies the correct person.
 It’s an excellent way to reinforce two relevant topics in an enjoyable way.

 3. Family Neighbourhood

-You will need some blank pieces of paper, colours, glue and a short pieces of thin ribbon.
-Tell your kid that each paper represents a family core within your extended family.
+You will need some blank pieces of paper, colors, glue, and short pieces of thin ribbon.
+Tell your child that each paper represents a family core within your extended family.
 Ask the child to draw one house and family per paper.
 Then, glue one tip of the ribbon to one family house, and the other to the next family house, making a chain of houses and families.
-Explain that even though each family has their own place, they all belong to a a big neighbourhood!
+Explain that even though each family has their own place, they all belong to a big neighborhood!